dataninja-python/pomodoroMvp1/README.md

 For some reason, I thought I could rework the logic and simplify this problem.
 So far, I seem to have created a mess for myself.
 I will take a break and try reworking my thought process later.

+UPDATE:
+As suspected, I have made this problem entirely too complicated by not taking the time to think through it properly initially.
+All that is really needed is a way to countdown from 60 then reduce the minutes until you hit 0.
+Testing this new approacch in the terminal with node before implementing it with a server.